Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint B/us_1002/readme.md

 **Acceptance Criteria:**

 - 1002.1.
 It shouldn't be possible to register that is already registered.
-- 1002.2.
-The job opening should have: job reference, title, contract type, mode, address, company, number of vacancies, description, requirements and a state.
-- 1002.3.
-The state of the job opening should be "REGISTERING" by default.
--

 **Dependencies/References:**

 *Regarding this requirement we understand that it relates to US1008 because the Customer Manager must select one of the requirements specification that was previously loaded by the Language Engineer.*